nilsteampassnet/teampass_doc/docs/errors.md

 ![Screenshot](img/error-1.png)

 > Don't use any redirection.
 Use only the correct URL in those settings.
-Otherwize csrfProtector will considere this as an inconsistency and will raise an error.
+Otherwize csrfProtector will consider this as an inconsistency and will raise an error.

 ### CSRFProtector settings